drdcarpenter/ntm/README.md

 ## Installation

-You cannot install the latest version of ntm from [GitHub](https://github.com/drdcarpenter/ntm) with:
+You can install the latest version of ntm from [GitHub](https://github.com/drdcarpenter/ntm) with:

 ``` r
 install_github("drdcarpenter/ntm")